 Please ensure these final files are uploaded to ScholarOne separately:

-- Main Document (including title page) as a Word Doc
+- Main Document (IMPORTANT: please include title page) as a Word Doc

 - Tables in Original File Format (if not created in Word)

 To make the copyediting process more efficient, we ask that you please make sure your manuscript conforms to the following style points:

 - The manuscript does not exceed 50 pages inclusive of all all footnotes, tables, figures, and appendixes.